Businesses that publish infographics have 12% greater traffic volume

 What Factors Impact the Cost of an Infographic?

 - Research – Do you already have all the research and data necessary for the infographic?
-One example of this is when you publish an ebook or whitepaper – typically you have all the research you need rather than deploying resources to find the data.
-Having your own data can save some time – but usually not enough to change pricing.
+One example is when you publish an ebook or whitepaper – typically you have all the research you need rather than deploying resources to find the data.
+Having your data can save some time – but usually not enough to change pricing.

-- Branding – At times we work hard to brand infographics exactly like our clients, other times we work to brand them totally differently.
+- Branding – At times we work hard to brand infographics exactly like our clients, other times we work to brand them differently.
 If readers see your brand everywhere, you may not reach new prospects nor get a lot of sharing of your infographic.
 It may appear overly sales-oriented and less informative.
-Of course, if you’re a new brand it may be a great way to begin building your identity!
+Of course, if you’re a new brand it may be a great way to build your identity!
 Maintaining tight branding standards can drive up the cost of design services.

 - Timeline – Most of our infographics require a few weeks of work, from planning through production, to ensure success.
 In all honesty, we typically don’t provide proposals for less unless most of the effort involved will be minimal.
-When we’ve developed infographics from scratch in shorter periods of time, we’ve not seen the results as when they’ve been provided the care and attention they deserve.
+When we’ve developed infographics from scratch in shorter periods, we’ve not seen the results as when they’ve been provided the care and attention they deserve.
 As with any project, tighter deadlines increase costs.

 - Audience – With Martech Zone, we’re in the enviable position to promote our marketing and sales-related infographics to our audience, which is a substantial size with quite a footing in the industry.
 While other agencies charge for pitching and promotion, we’ll often forego that cost and just release it to our community and it performs beyond expectations.